 - There are 3,938 self-employed minorities in West Virginia who represent 3.5% of all small business owners in the state.

 - Small businesses pay the checks for 269,789 employees, who account for 49.1% of the entire state’s labor force.

 - To form a corporation in the state, you need to file your Articles of Incorporation with the Secretary of State.
 The filing fee is $50.

 - Self-employed individuals at their own incorporated businesses have a median income of $40,000.
 Those without incorporated businesses have a median income of $25,600.

 - State law requires that every new business designates a West Virginia registered agent that will be available during regular business hours at a physical address within the state.

 - There are 815 small business exporters in West Virginia who are responsible for 24.1% of the state’s $7.3 billion worth of export revenue.

-- The top three industries with the highest number of small business employees include:
+- Three industries have the highest number of small business employees: